Blackjacx/Development/ios-coding-guidelines.md

 ## UIView • UIViewController Architecture

-These guidelines are meant to be used without Interface Builder and teach you how to work with views programmatically.
+These guidelines are intended for code-based view/view controller creation without Interface Builder and teach you how to work Auto Layout programmatically.

 #### Use special function to setup and add EACH subview
 Setup each subview of a view or view controller in its own function!
-The Name of the function has to be `setup<property_name>`.
+The Name of the function has to be `private func setup<property_name>`.
 This function should set all parameters necessary for the first setup.
 This includes `contentHuggingPriority` and `contentCompressionResistencyPriority`.
 It is called only once in init (UIView) or viewDidLoad (UIViewController).
 Right before the function returns add the view to its superview.
 This pattern turned out to be one of the cleanest structuring methods possible for the swift language.
 The advantage is that you have a clean interface of properties on top of the class which helps to recognize all subviews at one glance - in contrast of setting up views in a property closure.
 Furthermore you can use `self` since these functions are called after initialization.
 You have a clear overview of the adding order of subviews.
 Additionally you prevent one long function that sets up all properties of all subviews - typically init or viewDidLoad.
 Last but not least if you stick to this pattern it is much easier to understand the structure of the whole app since you'll find this pattern all over again.

 #### Use special function to setup layout constraints
-Always use `func setupLayoutConstraints` to create constraints between all subviews!
-Call it right after the last subview setup* function in viewDidLoad (UIViewController) or init (UIView).
+Always use `private func setupAutoLayout()` to create constraints between all subviews!
+Call it right after the last `private func setup*` function in viewDidLoad (UIViewController) or init (UIView).
 This activates all layout constraints.

+#### Configure view in viewDidLoad (or loadView)

+Never access the view in the initializer of a UIViewController subclass.
+Accessing the view property causes forces it to be loaded.
+You should never force the view to be loaded in the initializer since this is done automatically when the view is added to the view hierarchy.
+By default the view should be created in `loadView()`.
+Additional configurations are done in `viewDidLoad()`.
+After the view has been loaded you can start making modifications to it like adding subviews, etc.

+Sometimes we initialize VCs just to pass it around.
+Setting up the whole view hierachy just blocks resources which we do not need at that moment.

 ## Access Qualifier